List of catholic sacraments

 In general it permits access to its Eucharistic communion only to baptized Catholics .
 In lieu of Holy Communion , some parishes invite non – Catholics to come forward in the line, with their arms crossed over their chest, and receive a blessing from the priest.

-You might be interested: How was the catholic church formed
+You might be interested: New york city catholic church

 Are sacraments Biblical?